openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `proof`: REQUIRED.
 The proof body of a W3C Verifiable Presentation.
       * `domain`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
-      * `challenge`: REQUIRED (string).
-The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
+      * `challenge`: REQUIRED when the Credential Issuer has provided a `c_nonce`.
+MUST NOT be used otherwise.
+String, where the value is a server-provided `c_nonce`.
 It MUST be present when the Wallet received server-provided `c_nonce`.

 The Credential Issuer MUST validate that the `proof` is actually signed with a key in possession of the Holder.